bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 A:

 * Version 1.0 will allow the party to travel to Lunia & complete an altered version of Dorn's questline.
-* Version 2.0 will expand Lunia with new sidequests.
-E.g. meeting Mercy Whitedove instead of Bolard Firejaw, hunting down fugitives on the Scroll of Retribution, & add new ways to empower weapons with the Eye of Tyr upgrade.
-* Version 3.0 will provide compatibility without taking a sledgehammer to the dialogue & area scripts.
+* Version 2.0 will provide compatibility without taking a sledgehammer to the dialogue & area scripts.
 Aka allow you to install the mod without breaking Dorn in TOB.

 ## CHANGELOG